 Understanding Brady Link360: A Printer-Centric Heritage

-Brady Link360 is a software application designed to complement Brady’s extensive hardware ecosystem.
-Its primary function is to help teams author LOTO procedures, print standardized labels and instructions, and store that documentation for compliance.
+Brady Link360 is a software application designed to complement Brady's extensive hardware ecosystem.
+Its primary function is to help teams author LOTO procedures, print standardised labels and instructions, and store that documentation for compliance.

 As safety management evolves, the requirements for the software that supports it have become more sophisticated.
 Use this checklist during your evaluation to see if a platform is truly future-ready: